department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/21-22-interview-conversation-guide.md

 #### Determine Veterans' objective(s)/reason(s) for accessing their payment history.
 - How familiar are you with eBenefits Payment History feature?
 - Do you currently use this feature, and how often?
-- How long have you been getting payments from the VA?
+- How long have you been getting payments from the VA? ⭐
 - Can you share your reasoning behind why you use this feature?
   - Are there other reasons?
-- How often are you looking for a particular payment?
+- How often are you looking for a particular payment? ⭐
-    - Why are you looking for this particular payment
+  - Why are you looking for this particular payment?
-- How often are you looking for a period of payments?
+- How often are you looking for a period of payments? ⭐
   - Why are you looking for this period of payments?
 - Do you prefer to check your VA payment on your bank's website or the VA's website?
 - How many banking accounts do you have? what types?
-- Can you walk me through how you would solve payment issues?
+- Can you walk me through how you would solve a payment issue? ⭐
   - How would you know there is an issue?
   - What would be the next step to correct the problem?

 #### Establish and prioritize table features and attributes based on Veterans' input.
 My next set of questions will be centered around the Payment tables features.
-- On average how many payment items need to be displayed for the intital table?
+- On average how many payment items need to be displayed for the intitial table?
-- Would displaying the last 5 payments issuesd be enought to complete the most common task?
+- Would displaying the last 5 payments issued be enough to complete the most common task? ⭐
     - If not how many?
 - How would you search for a "particular payment"?
-    - Sort, filter, text imput of fuzz math/ auto-complete suggestions, date range searches.
+    - Sort, filter, text input of fuzz math/ auto-complete suggestions, date range searches.
 - Is there a reason you did not mention 'x' [look at search features from previous question]?
-- Can you please rank the table headers as most import to least important.
+- Can you please rank the table headers as most import to least important. ⭐
 - Are there any table headers that we could remove without preventing you from completing your task?
   - Why are these headers not needed?

 ## Post-Task Interview
 - What would you change about this prototype?